ShanmukhaSreenivas/DollarBot/README.md

 :heart: Acknowledgements
 ---
-We would like to thank Dr. Timothy Menzies for helping us understand the process of building a good Software Engineering project.
-We would also like to thank the teaching assistants San Gilson, Andre Lustosa, Xueqi (Sherry) Yang, Yasitha Rajapaksha, and Rahul Yedida for their support throughout the project.
+We would like to extend our heartfelt thanks to Dr. Timothy Menzies for guiding us through the process of building a strong Software Engineering project.
+We would also like to express our gratitude to the teaching assistants: San Gilson, Andre Lustosa, Xueqi (Sherry) Yang, Yasitha Rajapaksha, and Rahul Yedida, for their invaluable support throughout this project.

 :page_facing_up: License